sofaworks/nosleepautobot/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -c CONF, --conf CONF  Configuration file to use for the bot --forever             If specified, runs bot forever.
+	  -h, --help            show this help message and exit --forever             If specified, runs bot forever.
 	  -i INTERVAL, --interval INTERVAL
 	                        How many seconds to wait between bot execution cycles.